The club has only been up and running for just over four years, but Ultimate Athletics has got off to a flying start.

 The UAE Athletics Federation is doing significant work at local level to generate an interest in the sport and has teamed up with Campbell for many events in the past, most recently for Global Running Day in June.

 Over 500 people participated in the annual event at Sports City and the group ran laps collectively for one full hour, with the target of 100 miles set across the sixty minutes.

-“We did the Global Running Day together with Mr Ahmad Al Kamali, UAE Athletics Federation and IAAF Council member, and there was superb turnout,” said Campbell.
+“We did the Global Running Day together with Mr Ahmad Al Kamali, UAE Athletics Federation and IAAF Council member, and there was a superb turnout,” said Campbell.

 “If they are up to the standard to make the national team then they would be invited to race for local clubs.
 There is that avenue now.
 They are allowing expats on the local teams.
 That’s the first step.”

-The UAE, with a near 90 percent expatriate population, has yet to follow the same path as other Arab neighbouring country and promote talented expat athletes, who are shining at local level, to the national side.
+The UAE, with a near 90 percent expatriate population, has yet to follow the same path as other Arab neighbouring countries and promote talented expat athletes, who are shining at local level, to the national side.

 But the UAE Athletics Federation appears to be finally attempting to break the mould to allow non-Emirati athletes to compete at local level.

 “There was a new law passed last year that allows expats to represent the UAE.
-They won’t be nationalised or given the UAE passport.
+They won’t be nationalised or given a UAE passport.
 It’s just for representation.
 It is progress and that is encouraging and motivating for the athletes,” said Campbell.